What behaviour support programme do we use at Red Gates?

 The strategy portion of the document contains the Green/Proactive zone with it’s Environmental, Skills Teaching and Direct intervention categories.
 BSN’s additionally have a Yellow/Active zone and provide instructions for how to de-escalate more challenging behaviours and teach coping skills/redirection strategies to support pupils.

 Behaviour Support Plans: BSP’s are used for pupils that may go into crisis and cause harm to themselves or others.
-A functional analysis will have been used to discern the function behind their most restrictive behaviour and will be used to support in the writing of the plan.

 The document will clearly outline how a pupil may present when they are in their baseline, active and crisis emotions and what they may be communicating through those behaviours.